p4ali/Notes/backend/docker.md

 # [Docker](https://docs.docker.com/engine/understanding-docker/#what-is-docker-s-architecture)
+> The Docker platform enables multiple applications to run concurrently on a single copy of an OS, either deployed directly onto a physical server or as a virtual machine (VM).

+> This is achieved by providing the capability to execute multiple copies of "user space", which is the place where applications run on a Linux or Unix platform (system or privileged code runs in the kernel).

 > "Docker is a tool that can package an application and its dependencies in a virtual container that can run on any Linux server.
 This helps enable flexibility and portability on where the application can run, whether on premise [sic], public cloud, private cloud, bare metal, etc"

-> Docker is an open-source engine which automates the deployment of applicaitons as highly portable, self-sufficient containers which are independent of hardware, language, framework, jpackaging ssytem and hosting provider.
+> Docker is an open-source engine which automates the deployment of applicaitons as highly portable, self-sufficient containers which are independent of hardware, language, framework, packaging sytem and hosting provider.

 > Containers are like extremely lightweight VMs - they allow code to run in isolation from other containers but safely share the machine's resources, all without the overhead of a hypervisor.